satsinush/homelab/README.md

 For traffic to be routed correctly between the LAN and Docker networks, specific rules must be configured in the firewall.
 Follow these steps to ensure the UFW `before.rules` are properly configured.

-  * Copy the provided `before.rules` file to the UFW directory:
+  * Copy the provided `before.rules` file to the UFW directory, and adjust any values as needed.
     ```shell
     sudo cp ./ufw/before.rules /etc/ufw/before.rules
     ```